eyereasoner/Notation3-By-Example/examples/sharcs/README.md

 ## Knowledge Base

+The data files in the knowledge base are organized for ease of administation.
+The exact names or locations of the these files is of no significance for the experiment (as long as the reasoner has some way to have access to all these resources).

 - `grant/` : data provider client grants
 - `organizations/` : known organizations
 - `pmp/client.ttl` : known client applications